karrick/golf/README.md

-To prevent ambiguities, however, golf does not allow placing any additional flags after a flag that requires an argument, even if it may appear to be legal.
+To prevent ambiguities, however, golf does not allow placing any additional flags after a flag that requires an argument, even if it may appear to be legal, in the same argument.
 For instance, if the i takes an integer and the s flag takes a string, this will still result in a parsing error:

     $ example -i4sfoo.example.com
     ERROR: strconv.ParseInt: parsing "4sfoo.example.com": invalid syntax

+This however is legal:

+    $ example -i4 -sfoo.example.com

 In an attempt to be largely compatible with the flag library, specifying an option flag has no error return value, so attempting to create a flag with illegal arguments will panic.
-While this behavior is not necessarily acceptable for libraries, if command line options are not correctly defined by the program the case will be caught early by running the program.
+While causing a panic is poor practice for a library, if command line options are not correctly defined by the program the case will be caught early by running the program.

+This library supports a common practice in GNU command line argument parsing that allows command line flags and command line arguments to be intermixed.
+For instance, the following invocations would be equivalent.

+    $ example -t 3.14 arg1 arg2
+    $ example arg1 -t3.14 arg2
+    $ example arg1 arg2 -t 3.14

 ## Help Example